stargazers-co-ltd/swr-loader/README.md

 	});
 });

+> **Note**
+> You will have to `await` swr so that the ui-blocking part can be resolved (the cache) prior to rendering, but the fresh data will still be sent as an unfulfilled promise.

 // automatically handles cached data, loading states, and errors, obeys `onError` behaviour const Component = () => {
     const { posts } = useLoaderData<typeof loader>();